luanfujun/deep-photo-styletransfer/README.md

 # Usage
-To generate all results using the provided scripts, first in Matlab
+To generate all results using the provided scripts, run
 ```
 run('gen_laplacian/gen_laplacian.m')
 ```
-and then in Python
+in Matlab and
 ```
 python gen_all.py
 ```
-.
+in Python.

 # Examples